 Kate Clayton is Research Officer at La Trobe Asia.
 Her research areas include Australia, China, the Pacific Islands and the United States.
-Her focus is on security, geopolitics and climate change.
-Kate is also Chief Operations Officer at Young Australians in International Affairs.
+Kate's focus is on security, geopolitics and climate change.

 “See it through my lens”: the optics of fashion diplomacy